SmartcitiesIOT/PyZwaveMqttBridge/README.md

 MQTT broker running

-Python OpenZwave <-> MQTT bridge, ready to use on rasberry pi with Zwave Stick polls sensors every second and publishes them on topic "base"
+Python OpenZwave <-> MQTT bridge, ready to use on rasberry pi with Zwave Stick polls sensors every second and publishes them on topic "Sensors"

-Start camera with :
-mjpg_streamer -i "./input_uvc.so -d /dev/video0 -n" -o "./output_http.so -p 8090 -w /usr/local/www"
+Protobuf to Serialise the data and publish it to MQTT broker.